brandenrodgers/round-finder/README.md

 # Golf Round Finder App

-// TODO
-// Fix tee time times for filter (send hours and minutes instead?)
-// Make filter actually work
-// Include date in book links?
+An app that makes it easy to find tee times in the Mass area